tableau/Logshark/docs/docs/logshark_tabadmincontroller.md

 Jobs Timeline view shows an overview of each asynchronous job captured by the tabadmincontroller logs, synchronous jobs are not captured.
 Note: Synchronous jobs are not displayed in this view ( i.e. licensing, configuration changes. etc.).

-**Dropdown Filters:**

-Job ID+: Filter by job ID or see errors presented *Note: Hovering over a mark will display tooltip with associated log entry.*

 **Use Cases:**

 General use for identifying when some common TSM tasks were performed.
 Helpful in determining frequency of common task failures vs successes.

+**Filters:**

+Job ID+: Filter by job ID or see errors presented

+*Note: Hovering over a mark will display tooltip with associated log entry.*

    ![TabadminContriller Jobs Timeline Screenshot](../assets/tabadmincontroller_jobs_timeline.png)